dennnisk/log4pascal/README.md

-# Log4Pascal
+# Log4Pascal-Simple

-Log4pascal is an Open Source project that aims to produce a simple logging unit for ObjectPascal (Lazarus, Delphi, etc), with log rotation files.
+Log4pascal-Simple is an Open Source project that aims to produce a simple logging unit for ObjectPascal (Lazarus, Delphi, etc), with log rotation files.

 Log4Pascal is NOT based on the Log4J package from the Apache Software Foundation.
 Well, just the name.

+This software if based on https://github.com/martinusso/log4pascal project.

 ## How to use

-Just add the unit `Log4Pascal.pas` to project.
+Just add the unit `Log4Pascal.pas` to your project.
   - ``Project -> Add to Project`` and then locate and choose the file.

 ### Log file